 Don't drive like you're in an action movie.
 Obviously this bad habit is far more likely to cause an accident.
 But beyond that, shotgunning at intersections and braking hard is difficult on your brakes, engine and transmission.
 It's easy to understand why you want to show off a fast car, but we think that driving safely is a great way to show that you care about your vehicle.

 If you've read our blog, you know what our mechanics say about idling.
 It's also a bad idea to rev your engine while stopped, especially if you're doing so with a cold engine.
 If you do, oil and fluids won't circulate properly and the catalytic convertor won't function properly.
 Extreme temperature shifts are also a problem.

 Don't Drive on Empty

-Primarily to save gas, know that It's silly start driving so slowly that you risk the road rage of your fellow road warriors.
-Some people have been taught not to dart off from a stop, and the general principle is a good one.
-But starting at very low speeds prevents your auto from working as intended and can make the transmission and engine work extra hard.
-The best idea is to drive at about the same speed as the drivers around you.
+Primarily to save gas, know that it's not a good idea to start driving more slowly than traffic.
+Some people have been taught not to push the pedal to the metal, and the general principle is a good one.
+But getting going at very low speeds prevents your engine from reaching optimal speed and can make the transmission and engine work extra hard.
+You should probably drive at expected speeds.

 Get Your Vehicle Checked at Christian Brothers

-In addition to driving wisely, keep your ride clean top to bottom.
-You should also be sure to check the lights, oil and tires often.
-Then, at least every 5,000 miles, bring your car or truck in to your Kansas City Christian Brothers shop for a pro checkup.
+In addition to driving wisely, keep your car or truck clean top to bottom.
+You should also be sure to check the oil, the tires and the lights regularly.
+And at regular intervals, bring your auto in to your Andover Christian Brothers garage for a diagnostic and analysis.